Cole Hamels: 2012 season

-During the 2011 off-season, Hamels underwent elbow and hernia surgeries.
+In October 2011, Hamels underwent elbow and hernia surgeries.
 Hamels had missed scheduled starts in August due to a stiff shoulder, and loose bodies were removed from his elbow to fix his problems.
-Hamels was ready to pitch by the start of Spring training 2012.
+Hamels was ready to pitch by the start of spring training in 2012.

-On January 17, Hamels and the Philadelphia Phillies agreed to a one-year, $15 million contract to avoid arbitration.
+On January 17, Hamels and the Phillies agreed to a one-year, $15 million contract to avoid arbitration.
 This was the highest salary ever paid to a pitcher eligible for arbitration before free agency.

 On May 6, Hamels was suspended for five games after hitting Bryce Harper in his lower back with a pitch, after admitting that it was intentional.
-On July 21, 2012, Hamels hit his first career home run off San Francisco Giants pitcher Matt Cain, who had homered off of him in the top half of the same inning, the first time in MLB since 1990 that two pitchers had hit home runs off of each other in the same inning.
+On July 21, 2012, Hamels hit his first career home run, off San Francisco Giants pitcher Matt Cain, who had homered off him in the top half of the same inning, the first time in MLB since 1990 that two pitchers had hit home runs off of each other in the same inning.

 Hamels would stay a Phillie when he agreed to a contract extension on July 24.
 The six-year, $144 million contract was the second-largest contract ever signed by a pitcher.
 The deal included a vesting option for 2019 worth $24 million.
 If the option did not vest, it would have turned into a club option for $20 million that included a $6 million buyout.

 Hamels finished the season with career highs in wins (17) and strikeouts (216), and finished eighth in the NL Cy Young Award voting.
 His 3.05 ERA ranked second-best in his career (behind only his 2.79 ERA in 2011).
-The Philadelphia chapter of the Baseball Writers' Association of America presented him the "Steve Carlton Most Valuable Pitcher" award.
+The Philadelphia chapter of the BBWAA presented him the "Steve Carlton Most Valuable Pitcher" award.